-SAM PHILLIPS – SUN STUDIOS MEMPHIS – The Father of Rock n Roll The founder of Sun Records, Sam Phillips was the first to record Elvis Presley, Carl Perkins, Jerry Lee Lewis, Johnny Cash, Howlin’ Wolf, Ike Turner that ignited American popular music
+SAM PHILLIPS – SUN STUDIOS MEMPHIS – The Man Who Invented Rock n Roll The founder of Sun Records, Sam Phillips was the first to record Elvis Presley, Carl Perkins, Jerry Lee Lewis, Johnny Cash, Howlin’ Wolf, Ike Turner that ignited American popular music

 Sam Phillips to be inducted into the NATIONAL RADIO HALL OF FAME at their 18th annual induction ceremony.
 Approximately 350 radio executives, personalities, and celebrities were at the affair November 6th, in Chicago.